LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 In this lab, you will:

-* Confirm the Application dependencies
+* Check the application properties
-* Configure Environment Variables
+* Configure environment variables
-* Configure the Application to connect to the Oracle Cloud Infrastructure Registry
+* Configure authentication token for OCIR login
-* Configure OCI OKE Workload Identity Authentication
+* Configure OKE Workload Identity authentication

-## Task 1: Confirm the Application properties
+## Task 1: Check the application properties

 1. In VS Code, open `application-oraclecloud.properties`.
-The application configuration uses two environment variables `OCI_OS_BUCKET_NAME` and `OCI_OS_NS`.
+The application configuration uses two environment variables `OCI_OS_BUCKET_NAME` and `OCI_OS_NS` to connect to the Object Storage bucket.

 	_oci/src/main/resources/application-oraclecloud.properties_